Bruce hits 300th HR to help Mariners beat Angels 4-3

-SEATTLE (AP) — Jay Bruce hit his 300th career home run, Tom Murphy had a two-run shot and an RBI double, and the Seattle Mariners beat the Los Angeles Angels 4-3 on Friday night.
+SEATTLE (AP) — Jay Bruce hit his 300th career home run, Tom Murphy had a two-run shot, and the Seattle Mariners beat the Los Angeles Angels 4-3 on Friday night.

 Bruce’s seventh-inning homer to center field provided the insurance run the Mariners needed to preserve the narrow victory, snapping a three-game losing streak.
 Bruce became the eighth active player with 300 home runs and 300 doubles, achieved in 1,557 games.
 That list includes teammate Edwin Encarnacion (a late scratch due to a dental procedure) and the Angels’ Albert Pujols.